The nine teams that still have a chance at the CFP title

 Trends in their favor: The biggest thing in Notre Dame's favor are the two wins over ranked opponents (Michigan and Stanford), and Notre Dame is currently No. 4 in SOR.
 The average Top 25 team would have an 18 percent chance to achieve Notre Dame's 5-0 record against the same schedule.

 What's missing: Notre Dame's remaining SOS rank is No. 61, which is why the win over Stanford was so important.
 Virginia Tech snuck back into the rankings at No. 24 this week, but would the Hokies fall right out again if they lose at home to the Irish on Saturday?
 Sometimes the value of wins over "ranked" opponents can be blurry.
-Notre Dame hasn't cracked the top 15 of offensive (No. 31) or defensive (No. 19) efficiency yet.
+Notre Dame hasn't cracked the top 15 in offensive (No. 31) or defensive (No. 19) efficiency yet.
 Notre Dame is No. 38 in scoring margin at 14 points per game.
 There are also only two games' worth of statistics with Book as quarterback.

 6. Oklahoma Sooners